-- ➤ UN Charter: Chapter VI (Articles 33 to 38). - Not only of "disputes" but also of "situations". - First, in practice it is the State that brings the matter before the Security Council that in principle determines whether it should be registered as a "dispute" or as a "situation".
-Although the Security Council may modify this provisional qualification, in practice it is generally maintained. - Secondly, the imprecise nature of the term "situation" has allowed the Security Council to intervene in the peaceful settlement of various conflicts that could be considered "internal", despite the reservation of domestic competence of States established in Article 2.7 of the Charter. - Organization's own action for the peaceful settlement of the most serious international disputes, i.e., those "the continuance of which is likely to endanger the maintenance of international peace and security" (Article 33.1), as well as for situations "likely to lead to international friction or to give rise to a dispute" (Article 34). - Competence of the SC, the GA and the Secretary General, regardless of the role of the International Court of Justice in the judicial settlement of disputes.
+- ➤ UN Charter: Chapter VI (Articles 33 to 38). - Not only of "disputes" but also of "situations". - First, in practice, it is the state that brings the matter before the Security Council that in principle determines whether it should be registered as a "dispute" or as a "situation".
+Although the Security Council may modify this provisional qualification, in practice it is generally maintained. - Secondly, the imprecise nature of the term "situation" has allowed the Security Council to intervene in the peaceful settlement of various conflicts that could be considered "internal", despite the reservation of national authority of states established in Article 2.7 of the charter. - ➤ Organization's own action for the peaceful settlement of the most serious international disputes, i.e., those "the continuance of which is likely to endanger the maintenance of international peace and security" (Article 33.1), as well as for situations "likely to lead to international friction or to give rise to a dispute" (Article 34). - Authority of the SC, the GA, and the Secretary General, regardless of the role of the International Court of Justice in the judicial settlement of disputes.

-B. THE ROLE OF THE GENERAL ASSEMBLY
+B. ROLE OF THE GENERAL ASSEMBLY

-- Article 10: the General Assembly may discuss any matters or questions within the limits of the Charter and may make recommendations on such matters or questions to the Members of the United Nations and to the Security Council. - > Initiative: - Any Member of the United Nations, a State which is not a Member of the United Nations, or the Security Council may bring before the General Assembly any question relating to the maintenance of international peace and security; - the General Assembly may make recommendations concerning such questions to the State or States concerned or to the Security Council or to both the Security Council and the State or States concerned (Article 11.2). - Limitations: while the Security Council is performing the functions assigned to it by the Charter with respect to a dispute or situation, the General Assembly shall refrain from making any recommendation thereon unless requested to do so by the Security Council (Article 12.1).
+- Article 10: the General Assembly may discuss any matters or questions within the limits of the charter and may make recommendations on such matters or questions to the members of the United Nations and Security Council. - Initiative: - any member of the United Nations, a state which is not a member of the United Nations, or the Security Council, may bring before the General Assembly any question relating to the maintenance of international peace and security. - the General Assembly may make recommendations concerning such questions to the state or states concerned or to the Security Council or to both (Article 11.2). - Limitations: while the Security Council is performing the functions assigned to it by the charter with respect to a dispute or situation, the General Assembly shall refrain from making any recommendation thereon unless requested to do so by the Security Council (Article 12.1).
 Furthermore, any question of that nature in respect of which action is required must be referred by the General Assembly to the Security Council, before or after discussion (Article 11.2).

-C. THE ROLE OF THE SECURITY COUNCIL
+C. ROLE OF THE SECURITY COUNCIL

-- Article 24: "primary responsibility for the maintenance of international peace and security".
+Article 24: "primary responsibility for the maintenance of international peace and security".
 Important role in the settlement of international disputes.
+Obligation in the case of a dispute whose continuance is likely to endanger the maintenance of international peace and security, and the parties to the dispute have not succeeded in settling it by the means indicated in Article 33.

+Initiative:

-Obligation in the case of a dispute whose continuance is likely to endanger the maintenance of international peace and security, and the parties to the dispute have not succeeded in settling it by the means indicated in Article 33. - > Initiative: - On its own initiative (ex officio) to "investigate any dispute or any situation likely to lead to international friction or give rise to a dispute" (Article 34). - At the request of either a Member of the Organization or a non-Member (Article 35.1 &2). - By both the General Assembly (Article 11.3) and the Secretary-General (Article 99) who may "bring to the attention" of the Security Council situations that are likely to endanger international peace and security. - Modalities of action (operate in a gradual manner): - Investigate any dispute or situation. - "Urge" the parties to settle the dispute or situation by peaceful means.
+- ➤ On its own initiative (ex officio) to "investigate any dispute or any situation likely to lead to international friction or give rise to a dispute" (Article 34). - At the request of either a member of the organization or a non-member (Article 35.1 & 2). - ➤ Both the General Assembly (Article 11.3) and the Secretary-General (Article 99) may "bring to the attention" of the Security Council situations that are likely to endanger international peace and security. - Modalities of action (operate in a gradual manner): - Investigate any dispute or situation. - "Urge" the parties to settle the dispute or situation by peaceful means.